adding listening eng, contact update

 ## [`artist`](https://github.com/Sarsoo/listening-analysis/blob/master/artist.ipynb), [`album`](https://github.com/Sarsoo/listening-analysis/blob/master/album.ipynb), [`track`](http://github.com/Sarsoo/listening-analysis/blob/master/track.ipynb), [`playlist`](https://github.com/Sarsoo/listening-analysis/blob/master/playlist.ipynb)

-Per-object investigations such as how much have I listened to this over time, its average descriptor and comparisons of the most-listened-to items
+Per-object investigations such as how much have I listened to this over time, it’s average descriptor and comparisons of the most-listened-to items

 ## `playlist classifier` ([`SVM`](https://github.com/Sarsoo/listening-analysis/blob/master/playlist-svm.ipynb)/[`MLP`](https://github.com/Sarsoo/listening-analysis/blob/master/playlist-nn.ipynb))